nduran06/AYGO-Intro-2/README.md

 docker-compose --version
 ```

-***Recommendation:*** Assign an storage greater than 8GB to the EC2 machine where the web application will be deployed.
+***Recommendation:*** Assign an storage greater than 8GB to the EC2 machine where the web application will be deployed; in this case the assigned storage was 16GB.

 ## Features